-I have always loved tea parties.
 I remember being a little girl and playing make-believe tea time with my best dolls arranged around a little table.
-I’d wear a hat, gloves, dress, and high-heeled shoes spirited away from my mom’s closet…of course I always gracefully (haha!) tripped all over the place because of the shoes and too long dress.
+I’d wear a hat, gloves, dress, and high-heeled shoes spirited away from my mom’s closet…and of course I always gracefully (haha!) tripped all over the place because of the shoes and too long dress.
 I only served water and crackers, but with a very proper (at least to my five year old ears) British accent, it always felt nothing short of elegant.

 My favorite way to enjoy scones is in the morning for breakfast with tea and fresh fruit.
 The scone dough can be chilled overnight so the only thing to do in the morning is bake them.
 Since they’re easy to whip up but really impressive (and make the whole house smell amazing), they are especially lovely to make if you have guests staying over.

 These beautiful golden scones are perfectly soft, fluffy, and sweetly scented.
 I think they may be my favorite scones yet, but my recipe for Olive Oil Scones with Cinnamon Figgie Butter is a pretty close second.

 Cherry-Vanilla Sour Cream Scones with Vanilla Cream Spread

 - For the scones, in a small bowl, whisk together the egg, sour cream, vanilla bean paste, and almond extract; set aside.